debolk/blip/README.md

 1. Install Apache and PHP5.
 Blip depends on PHP 5.4.7 or later and PHP's LDAP extensions installed.
 1. Install [Composer](http://getcomposer.org/).
 1. Run `composer install` to install all dependencies.
-1. Copy .htaccess.sample to .htaccess and adapt as needed.
+1. Copy .htaccess.example to .htaccess and adapt as needed.
 1. Point an apache virtual host to the root directory (containing .htaccess and dispatch.php).

 ## Testing